multiscale/muscle3/docs/source/current_status.rst

 a run.
 For instance, the time taken by a set of micro-models may depend on the state of the macro-model, which changes over the course of the simulation.
 In these cases, it may be necessary to change the number of instances of the micro-model during the simulation.
-MUSCLE 3 does not yet support this.
-Some kind of pilot job framework, such as `QCG PilotJob
+MUSCLE 3 does not yet support this, but we plan to extend it to do so in the future.
-<https://github.com/vecma-project/QCG-PilotJob>`_ will have to be integrated
-with MUSCLE 3 to make this work.

 It should be noted that in most cases, the resources have been allocated to the user by a scheduler, and whether or not they are used does not affect the cost